adithyak-47/Student-MEAN-App/README.md

 # Steps to run

 1. Download as zip and extract.
-2. Open in code editor
+2. Open in code editor.
 3. Use terminal and use 'cd newapp' to access backend.
 Use 'nodemon app.js' to run server.
 4. Open a new terminal.
 Use 'ng serve' to run the application.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.